BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 #### Molotov cocktail: fire damage
 Let Molotov cocktail do fire damage instead of explosive (and optionally, enable "burning death" animation)

-*NOTE* This will also disallow destroying doors with Molotovs!
+*NOTE:* This will also disallow destroying doors with Molotovs!
 If you don't like that, skip this component.

 #### Grenades ignore armor class
 Grenades are actually thrown to target's feet, not "through" armor.
 Hitting a person in power armor should not be any harder than one in leather armor.
 Thus, this component removes AC penalty from grenades' CtH.